Emeritus Professor of Cosmology and Astrophysics, University of Cambridge

 I'm the UK's Astronomer Royal and Emeritus Professor of Cosmology and Astrophysics at the University of Cambridge.
 My research is mainly on trying to understand our universe around us.
 Aside from astronomy and space science, I’ve been very much engaged with science policy, particularly how modern technology can be controlled so that we can harness its benefits but avoid its downsides.

 We need to plan as far ahead as we can, and one of my concerns has been to see if we can make any good, reliable guesses about the future of our environment and our planet and our technology.
+What really gives me nightmares is that these new powerful technologies can be misused either by error or by design.

 Find more about this author through a curated selection of links, including websites, publications, and other resources that highlight their work and contributions.